Ferrari F40: F40 LM

 The racing cars were prepared by Michelotto (based in Padua) the Ferrari specialist who had already carried out work on the GTO Evoluzione and on parts of the road-going version of the F40.

 Three chassis were prepared and two were used in races, with serial numbers 79890 and 79891.
-The third chassis, with serial number 88521, was intended to be raced and was a spare car that stayed at Michelotto but was never raced.
+The third chassis, with serial number 88521, was a reserve car which stayed at Michelotto, in the end it was never raced.

-The car saw competition on October 15th 1989 when it debuted in the Laguna Seca Raceway round of the IMSA, appearing in the GTO category, with an LM evolution model entered by Ferrari France, led by Jean Sage, driven by newly-crowned International F3000 champion and F1 newcomer Jean Alesi, finishing third to the two faster spaceframe four wheel drive Audi 90s and beating a host of other factory-backed spaceframe specials that dominated the races.
-In the following race (Del Mar 22nd October 1989) Jean-Pierre Jabouille replaced Jean Alesi who raced in the F1 Japanese GP and had to retire after eighteen laps.
+The car saw competition on October 15th 1989 when it debuted in the Laguna Seca Raceway round of the IMSA, appearing in the GTO category, with an LM evolution model entered by Ferrari France, led by Jean Sage, driven by newly-crowned International F3000 champion and F1 newcomer Jean Alesi, finishing third to the two spaceframe, four-wheel drive Audi 90s and beating a host of other factory-backed spaceframe specials that dominated the races.
+In the following race, at Del Mar on 22 October 1989, Jean-Pierre Jabouille replaced Jean Alesi who was racing in the F1 Japanese GP.
+Jabouille had to retire after eighteen laps.

 In 1990 Ferrari France took part in 6 of the 14 races of the IMSA GTO/GTU championship.
 Driven by a host of guest drivers such as Jean-Louis Schlesser, Jean-Pierre Jabouille, Jacques Laffite and Hurley Haywood, three second-places and one third-place were the best results.

 Although the F40 would not return to IMSA in 1991, it would later be a popular choice by privateers to compete in numerous domestic GT series including JGTC.

 In 1994, the car made its debut in international competitions, with one car campaigned in the BPR Global GT Series by Strandell, winning at the 4 Hours of Vallelunga.

 In 1995, the number of F40s climbed to four, developed independently by Pilot-Aldix Racing (F40 LM) and Strandell (F40 GTE, racing under the Ferrari Club Italia banner), winning the 4 Hours of Anderstorp.
 No longer competitive against the newly entered McLaren F1 GTR, the Ferrari F40 returned for another year in 1996, managing to repeat the previous year's Anderstorp win, and from then on it was no longer seen in GT racing.

 In total nineteen cars were produced.